 Make environmental justice a key consideration when developing projects in communities.

 Promote climate-smart agriculture, resilience, and conservation.

-The Biden administration is likely to leverage multiple executive actions, legislations, and regulations in an effort to translate campaign promises into tangible results.
+The Biden administration will likely leverage multiple executive actions, legislations, and regulations to translate campaign promises into tangible results.
 The following table highlights how the administration may pursue actions impacting the electric power, natural, and transportation sectors.

 |Energy-Related Sector||Executive Order/Action||Legislation||Regulation|

 *Cross-sector application (power, gas, and transportation, among others)